 Withdrawing the senses is the link between the outer and the inner worlds.
 It is common for people to become ‘slaves to their senses’.
 The consumer idea, that wealth is the ability to indulge in sensory pleasures, is not shared by yoga.
 Yoga teaches you to be able to use your senses as tools, as and when you need them but not to be completely distracted by them.
 It is not the suppression of the senses but their right application, which includes the ability to put them to rest.

-Yoga describes mind on three basic levels:
+Yoga describes the mind on three basic levels:

-Manas – Information received from the senses
+- Manas – Information received from the senses

-Buddhi – Intellect, judgement
+- Buddhi – Intellect, judgment

-Chitta – Conscious, subconscious, and unconscious aspect
+- Chitta – Conscious, subconscious, and unconscious aspects

-Ahamkara – Ego, and sense of ‘I as the doer’
+- Ahamkara – Ego, and sense of ‘I as the doer’

-HOW TO APPLY: The sound of the strong steady Ujjayi breath will focus the ears, and the effort will focus the mind.
+How to apply: The sound of the strong steady Ujjayi breath will focus the ears, and the effort will focus the mind.
 Pratyahara is working on drawing in the most superficial part of the mind, which prepares us for working on the deeper levels of the mind.

 6. DHARANA – Concentration

-Control of the mind, which is right attention.
+Control of the mind, which is the right attention.
 It is the capacity to give all your mental power, at will, to whatever you need to examine.
 Dharana involves developing and extending the power of our attention.
 Any technique we use cannot be called meditation, but we use the techniques as tools to train the mind to fall into the state of meditation.
-Much like counting sheep, or reading books, are techniques to help you fall asleep but they are not sleep in themselves.
+Much like counting sheep, or reading books, are techniques to help you fall asleep but they are not sleeping themselves.

-HOW TO APPLY: Drishti (gaze points) is also a concentration technique.
+How to apply: Drishti (gaze points) is also a concentration technique.
 We also use the Vinyasa count as a type of mantra (another concentration technique) which is why this part of the practice is so important for keeping the attention on every single breath and movement, mentally attaching them to the numbers.

 7. DHYANA – Meditation

 Dhyana is the capacity to sustain your attention without distraction.
 It enables you to mirror reality, and objectively perceive the truth of things.
 Meditation is this natural state of awareness that we fall into.
-Any ‘meditation techniques’ are not considered as meditation and really belong to Pratyahara or Dharana.
+Any ‘meditation techniques’ are not considered meditation and really belong to Pratyahara or Dharana.